ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: scan_mode

     This attribute specifies what happens to existing connections that  conflict with the connections you make in a scan list.
 For example, if  CH1 is already connected to CH2 and the scan list instructs the switch  device to connect CH1 to CH3, this attribute specifies what happens to the  connection between CH1 and CH2.
-    If the value of this attribute is NISWITCH_VAL_NONE, the switch device  takes no action on existing paths.
-If the value is  NISWITCH_VAL_BREAK_BEFORE_MAKE, the switch device breaks conflicting paths  before making new ones.
-If the value is NISWITCH_VAL_BREAK_AFTER_MAKE,  the switch device breaks conflicting paths after making new ones.
+    If the value of this attribute is :py:data:`~niswitch.ScanMode.NONE`, the switch device  takes no action on existing paths.
+If the value is  :py:data:`~niswitch.ScanMode.BREAK_BEFORE_MAKE`, the switch device breaks conflicting paths  before making new ones.
+If the value is :py:data:`~niswitch.ScanMode.BREAK_AFTER_MAKE`,  the switch device breaks conflicting paths after making new ones.
     Most switch devices support only one of the possible values.
 In such  cases, this attribute serves as an indicator of the device's behavior.

     The following table lists the characteristics of this property.